Westbrook Market Basket now expected to open next spring

 When the first phase of the project was approved by the city’s Planning Board a year ago, officials with the developer, Waterstone Properties, had said they expected Market Basket to open by November.
 That was then pushed back to the first quarter of 2020 and more recently to the April-June quarter.

-The spokesman, Ryan Ferguson, said a topping off ceremony will be held Oct.
-23 to mark the completion of the exterior construction of the building that will house the supermarket.
+The spokesman, Ryan Ferguson, said a topping off ceremony will be held this fall to mark the completion of the exterior construction of the building that will house the supermarket.
 He said there may be updates to the developer’s plan and schedule at that point.

 Construction was being managed by Market Basket, Ferguson said.
 A call to Market Basket seeking comment was not returned Wednesday.

-Note: This story was updated at 12:30 p.m.
-Sept.
-19 to clarify when the exterior of the building is expected to be completed.